Spiritbadger/devops_coe_k8s/README.md

 ### Usage
-All the Docker images needed for the application are already found in Dockerhub.
+All the Docker images needed for the application are already pre-built and found in Dockerhub.
 No need to build anything.
 Just apply configuration files with:

 *kubectl apply -f complex-k8s/k8s*